Origin and stability of generalized Wigner crystallinity in triangular moir\'e systems

-The quantum-mechanical finite-temperature simulations shows that the entropy is released in two steps for both LR and NN models.
-The low-temperature bump (crossover) corresponds to the destruction of finite-range magnetic correlations (there is no true long order at finite temperature due to the Mermin-Wagner theorem~\cite{mermin1966prl}).
-As magnetic correlations are quantum mechanical in nature, they are completely absent in the classical calculations.
-The higher temperature peak corresponds to the melting of the charge order.
-The suppression of kinetic energy in the GWC means that its melting is essentially classical origin, this is particularly true for the NN model with $V_1/t = 10.5$, which shows no detectable difference in the location of $T_c$ for $n=1/3$ and $2/3$ and the classical model.
-The LR model however, with effectively weaker interactions, shows lower $T_c$s compared to the classical case.
-We attribute this to the small amount of quantum melting of the ground states.
-Additionally, the kinetic energy term on the triangular lattice breaks the particle-hole symmetry of the classical model; this manifests itself as the (roughly) 1 K difference between $T_c$ of $n=1/3$ and $2/3$ cases, which is in the ballpark of the experimental findings~\cite{mak_xu2020correlated}.
+The suppression of kinetic energy in the GWC means that its melting is essentially, \addt{but not completely}, classical in origin. \addt{This is true for both the NN and LR models.
+For the NN model with $V_1/t = 10.5$ \addt{(model 1)}, we find a small difference (within $\approx$ 0.3 K) in the locations of $T_c$ for $n=1/3, 2/3$ and $5/3$, and an approximately $2$ K difference with the "classical" case where $n=1/3$ and $t=0$, while all other parameters were kept fixed (i.e. $U$ was kept finite).
+We attribute these observations to the small amount of quantum melting of the ground states and the kinetic energy term on the triangular lattice breaking the particle-hole symmetry of the $t=0$ model. } The LR model \addt{(model 3)} has effectively weaker \addt{NN} interactions \addt{which results in} a lower $T_c$. \addt{Importantly, for this model the difference between the $n=1/3$ and $2/3$ cases is bigger i.e. approximately $1$ K, which is in the ballpark of the experimental findings~\cite{mak_xu2020correlated}.}

-The difference between $n=1/3$ and $2/3$ manifests itself even more prominently in the low-temperature magnetic features, which remain to be experimentally explored, c.f.
+\addt{As mentioned previously,} the difference between $n=1/3, 2/3, 5/3$ manifests itself even more prominently in the low-temperature magnetic features, which remain to be experimentally explored, c.f.
 Fig.\ref{fig:specific_heat_classical_quantum}b.
-Our calculations predict the magnetic crossover temperatures in the range $0.2$ K - $1$ K, with the particle-hole differences on the scale of few hundred mK).
-These magnetic crossover scales are within experimentally realizable range, suggesting that future experiments sensitive to spin texture (e.g., NV center scanning techniques, spin-polarized scanning tunneling microscopy or nanoSQUID) could resolve the nature of the various spin ground states\cite{PhysRevB.104.214403, pan2020quantum,PhysRevLett.127.096802,PhysRevB.108.245113, PhysRevB.105.041109,Kaushal2022}.
+Our calculations predict the magnetic crossover temperatures in the range approximately $0.2$ K - $1$ K. These magnetic crossover scales are \addt{potentially} within \addt{an} experimentally realizable range, suggesting that future experiments sensitive to spin texture (e.g., NV center scanning techniques, spin-polarized scanning tunneling microscopy or nanoSQUID) could resolve the nature of the various spin ground states\cite{PhysRevB.104.214403, pan2020quantum,PhysRevLett.127.096802,PhysRevB.108.245113, PhysRevB.105.041109,Kaushal2022}.